-Elina Ahlback Literary Agency, est. 2009, is one of the leading literary agencies in the Nordic countries and Finland’s #1 literary agency representing award-winning and bestselling Finnish and Nordic authors’ and illustrators’ book, film & TV rights in international markets.
-In 2020, the Agency was shortlisted for The 2020 International Excellence Awards as one of the TOP3 Literary Agencies in the World at the London Book Fair.
+Elina Ahlbäck Literary Agency Oy Ltd., est. 2009, is one of the leading Nordic agencies, and Finland’s #1, representing 150+ award-winning and bestselling Finnish and Nordic authors, screenwriters, and directors.
+The agency sells book, Film&TV and media rights worldwide in 50+ countries and Hollywood.
+In 2020, it was shortlisted for The 2020 International Excellence Awards as one of the TOP3 Literary Agencies in the World at the London Book Fair.
+NYT Bestselling Author Max Seeck has been translated in 41 languages and his novels sold over 1 million copies globally.

 Our rights guide